philipturner/openmm-metal/README.md

 <!--

-TODO: Switch to Metal and fuse several hundred commands into the same command buffer, but only if you've profiled at runtime that they're very quick.
-This will require some degree of autotuning and a latency penalty on the command buffers it profiles.
-Also, attributing each performance datum to the singular GPU kernel it came from.

-TODO: After switching to Metal, provide an option of how many kernels to fuse into a command buffer + timeout before it eagerly dispatches.
-This overrides any option the framework sets, and allows >1 command/command buffer while profiling.
+TODO: Switch to Metal and fuse several hundred commands into the same command buffer.
+Provide an option to specify how many commands to fuse.
+This overrides any default, and allows >1 command/command buffer while profiling.
 The downside is jumbled names for each group of X consecutive kernels.

 -->